 If you have not received an invoice, contact the DCDD Accounts Receivable team at: DebtManagement.DCDD@nt.gov.au

 Payment options will be detailed on your invoice.

 No. You will only be charged at the daily rate of $175 for individuals and $350 for family groups for the time spent in supervised mandatory quarantine.

 This means two or more individuals in a family relationship.
 An infant under the age of two is not an individual.
 Therefore if an infant is travelling with a single individual, the quarantine fee for an individual is $2,500 for the full 14 day period.

 PATS patients including escorts who are required to complete 14 days of mandatory supervised quarantine upon return from a hot spot, will not charged.

 In this instance individuals will not be charged for their quarantine period if they are directed to quarantine at government arranged accommodation.

 Minors (people under 18 years) are not permitted to stay at the facility without a parent or responsible adult to supervise.
-However, if an adult needs to stay with a minor for the purpose of supervision and they have not travelled overseas or from a hotspot and would not be required to quarantine, the fee will only be charged at the individual rate for the minor who is legally required to quarantine, not the supervising adult.
+However, if an adult needs to stay with a minor for the purpose of supervision, the fee will only be charged at the individual rate for the minor who is legally required to quarantine, not the supervising adult.